Women's Recovery Program - Dual Diagnosis & Holistic Treatment

 No Longer Feeling Alone

-This ability to be honest and then feel accepted for that honesty can really offer an excellent space to start healing.
-Challenging and supporting each other will go hand in hand and lead to an understanding of an individual them self, as well as those around them.
+This ability to be honest and then feel accepted for that honesty can offer an excellent space to start healing.
+Challenging and supporting each other will go hand in hand and lead to an understanding of oneself, as well as those around them.
 As relationships are often a huge priority for women, having that group to connect with can lead to breakthroughs, friendships, and more.
 The added camaraderie between women can lead to pushing each other to continue improving.

 Feeling capable as an individual is something that is important to everyone and can help with self-esteem, along with other issues.
 Having control over a situation and feeling as if there is a way forward is a big part of group therapy and can be a positive for women considering therapy.